realityexpander/FredsRoadtripStoryteller/README.md

 # Fred's Roadtrip Storyteller
 Hear historical markers as you travel - Learn about local history as you drive.

-- Compose KMP Proof-of-concept experimental app using Google Maps for iOS and Android
+- KMP (Kotlin Multi-Platform) Compose-based Proof-of-concept experimental app using Google Maps for iOS and Android.
 - Pure Kotlin App using _SHARED_ core and _SHARED_ Compose based UI, running in native Kotlin.

 ## YouTube series following the development of the app: